amida-tech/recruitment-registry/README.md

 All tests are located in `test` directory in a mostly flat directory structure.
 All API entries both get a HTTP integration test and an equivalent model test.
 Unit tests for other utility modules are also included in the root directory.
 In addition `test/use-cases` directory includes informative tests designed to instruct how to use the API from a client.

-Individual test suites can be run using mocha
+Individual test suites can be run using mocha.
+In order to run the tests, make sure you first run `createdb recregtest`.

 ```
 $ mocha test/survey.model.spec.js --bail